HewlettPackard/python-opsramp/README.md

 - class Client() _a single client_
   - get() -> returns the definition of this client as a Python dict.
 See the OpsRamp API docs for detailed contents.
+  - search(self, pattern='') -> returns a list of client ids matching the specified search pattern, the format of which is described in the OpsRamp documentation.
+  - search\_for\_prefix(self, prefix) -> returns a list of client ids whose names begin with a specific prefix.
+  This is a convenience method which calls "search" internally with an appropriate search pattern.
+  - activate() -> marks the client as "active" in OpsRamp.
+  - suspend() -> marks the client as "suspended" in OpsRamp. _This takes 10+ seconds to run._
+  - terminate() -> terminates the client in OpsRamp.
+The API docs say that this call deletes the client but in reality that does not appear to happen.
+Our experience has been that the client will still be listed in future API calls and the OpsRamp UI.
+It's unclear what if anything this call actually does.
+  _We do not know at this time how to delete a client properly in OpsRamp._

 import opsramp.devmgmt